DivinoAG/SuperClicker/docs/prd.md

 ### Functional
 - **FR1:** The application shall be able to simulate mouse clicks (left, middle, or right button) at the current cursor position.
 - **FR2:** The application shall allow the user to set a specific interval between clicks, either via a direct input field in the UI or through a dynamic hotkey.
-- **FR3:** The application shall provide a keyboard shortcut (Ctrl+Alt+F6) to start and stop the auto-clicking functionality.
+- **FR3:** The application shall provide a keyboard shortcut to start and stop the auto-clicking functionality.
-- **FR4:** The application shall provide a keyboard shortcut (Ctrl+Alt+Shift) that, when held, allows the user to adjust the click interval using the mouse scroll wheel.
+- **FR4:** The application shall provide a keyboard shortcut that, when held, allows the user to adjust the click interval using the mouse scroll wheel.
 - **FR5:** The adjustment of the interval via the scroll wheel shall have variable speed, with faster scrolling leading to larger increments.
 - **FR6:** The application shall provide an option in the UI to disable the dynamic interval adjustment hotkey.
+- **FR7:** The application shall allow the user to customize the hotkeys for toggling the auto-clicker and for dynamic interval adjustment.
+- **FR8:** The hotkey customization UI shall include toggles for Ctrl, Alt, and Shift, and an input for a single key.
+- **FR9:** The user shall be able to clear the key input to use a combination of only Ctrl, Alt, and Shift.
-- **FR7:** The application shall have a user interface window.
+- **FR10:** The application shall have a user interface window.
-- **FR8:** The UI window shall display the current status of the auto-clicker (e.g., "Running," "Stopped").
+- **FR11:** The UI window shall display the current status of the auto-clicker (e.g., "Running," "Stopped").
-- **FR9:** The UI window shall display the current click interval and allow for direct text input.
+- **FR12:** The UI window shall display the current click interval and allow for direct text input.
-- **FR10:** The UI window shall contain a control (e.g., a dropdown menu) to select the mouse button to be clicked (Left, Middle, Right).
+- **FR13:** The UI window shall contain a control (e.g., a dropdown menu) to select the mouse button to be clicked (Left, Middle, Right).

 ### Non-Functional
 - **NFR1:** The application must be a native Windows application.